georgina-del/Amazon_deforestation_AI4EO/README.md

-# Detecting Deforestation in the Amazon Regions of Para and Rondonia Using K-means Unsupervised Learning
+# Detection of Amazon Deforestation using K-Means Unsupervised Learning

 ## Table of contents